Kookaburra Sport

 Kookaburra Sport Pty Ltd (or simply Kookaburra) is an Australian sports equipment and apparel company based in Melbourne, Australia.
-The company was founded in 1890 and specialises in manufacturing various equipment used for Australian rules football, cricket, and field hockey.
-The company is named after the Australian bird Kookaburra.
-The company manufactures the white ball used in all One-day and T20 international matches and the red ball used in Test cricket in Australia, New Zealand, South Africa, Pakistan, Sri Lanka, Bangladesh, and Zimbabwe.
+The company was established in 1890 by Alfred Grace Thompson and specialises in manufacturing various equipment used for Australian rules football, cricket, and field hockey.
+The company is named after the Australian Laughing Kookaburra.
+The company manufactures the white Turf cricket ball used in all One-day and T20 international matches, and the red Turf ball used for Test cricket in Australia, New Zealand, South Africa, Pakistan, Sri Lanka, Bangladesh, and Zimbabwe.